gazzer82/fcc-game-of-life/README.md

 # ReactStarter

-A template for my new React projects, early work in progres . . .
+#### A template for my new React projects, early work in progress.

+Currently this starter is using
+* React
+* redux
+* react-redux
+* normalize.css
+* redux-promise

+For workflow i am using
+* webpack
+* babel
+* style-loader
+* sass-loader
+* file-loader
+* jsx-loader
+* html-webpack-plugin

+For DEV only
+* webpack-dev-server

+For Production
+* node
+* express